awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 The ssh\-keygen command prompts you for a name and path to store the key pair\.
 By default, the key pair files are named id\_rsa \(private key\) and id\_rsa\.pub \(public key\)\.
 On macOS and and Linux, the default location of these files is `~/.ssh/`\.
 On Windows, the default location is `C:\Users\<user-name>\.ssh`\.

-When you are prompted for a key phrase, just press Enter\.
-For more information about creating your own SSH key, see [Generate a New SSH Key](https://www.ssh.com/ssh/keygen/)\.
+When you are prompted for a key phrase, type a key phrase to protect your SSH key\.
+For more information about creating your own SSH key and key phrases, see [Generate a New SSH Key](https://www.ssh.com/ssh/keygen/)\.

 #### Adding Authorized SSH Keys to Your Device Under Test<a name="auth-keys"></a>